davidamichelson/DIV6700/schedule.md

 #### Secondary Source Readings
 - Mitchell, Margaret M. "The Emergence of the Written Record."
 In *The Cambridge History of Christianity*, ed.
 Margaret M. Mitchell and Frances M. Young, 175-94.
 Vol. 1. *Origins to Constantine*.
 Cambridge: Cambridge University Press, 2006. *(VLC)*
 - Wilkin, Robert.
 “Pliny: A Roman Gentleman.”
 In *The Christians as the Romans Saw Them*, 1-30.
 Second Edition.
 Yale University Press, 2003. *(VLC)*

 #### Assignments

 - *Florilegium I* due by midnight on Tuesday, September 1, 2020. *(B)*
-- *Map Tutorial* is available on Brightspace beginning on Thursday, August 27, 2020.
+- *Map Tutorial* is postponed until the week of Sept 10.

 ### Thursday, September 3, 2020
 - Discussion sections. *(Zoom)*